Terrarium Plants: How to Choose & Use! (Setup to Success)

 It’s the authentic terrarium experience in form and function.
 Thanks to a functional water cycle, microclimate, and finely-tuned ecosystem, you can grow a whole world of exotic plants from the comfort of your home (albeit a small world).

 So naturally, you’ll want small, humidity-loving, slow-growing tropical plant species.
+That’s the essence of a closed terrarium plant.

 These kinds of tropical understory plants also tend to be forgiving in low light, so that’s a bonus.